trustoverip/tswg-cesr-specification/spec/spec.md

 }
 ```

 The three nested blocks of the `a` block `legalName`, `address` and `phone` are SADs with a SAID in the `d` field and are candidates for SAID replacement in an issued credential.
 A compact credential can be created and signed by replacing those three nested blocks with the SAID of each nested SAD.
-The schema for this verifiable credential would need to specify conditional subschema for the field labels at each nesting location that requires the full schema of the nested SAD or a string for the SAID.
+The schema for this Verifiable Credential would need to specify conditional subschema for the field labels at each nesting location that requires the full schema of the nested SAD or a string for the SAID.
 The commitment to a SAID in place of a SAD contains nearly the same cryptographic integrity as a commitment to the SAD itself since the SAID is the qualified cryptographic material of a digest of the SAD.
 The same credential could be converted to a compact credential containing the SAIDs of each nested block and signed as follows:

 ```json
 {